Indonesian president-elect Jokowi calls for unity after bitter election

 “This victory is a victory for all the people of Indonesia,” the president-elect told hundreds of supporters gathered at a port on the outskirts of the capital Jakarta, chosen to emphasize his commitment to Indonesia’s maritime potential.

-In an interview with Reuters before the result was announced, Jokowi promised to simplify life for investors by beefing up the country’s threadbare infrastructure, unravel near impenetrable regulations and sack ministers if they were not up to the job.
+In an interview with Reuters before the result was announced, Jokowi promised to simplify life for investors by beefing up Indonesia’s threadbare infrastructure, unravel near impenetrable regulations and sack ministers if they were not up to the job.

 The United States, which sees Indonesia as an increasingly important partner in Asia in the face of growing Chinese power and assertiveness, was quick to offer congratulations.